lodauria/Individual_Assignments/README.md

 Then make sure to have downloaded [RIOTS-OS](https://github.com/RIOT-OS/RIOT), [Mosquitto RSMB](https://github.com/eclipse/mosquitto.rsmb), [Mosquitto broker]() and to have an active AWS account.

 ### Makefile adjustments

-Make sure to modify `Makefile` with the correct path of the RIOT folder and the IPv6 prefix length with the best option for your PC network configuration.
+Make sure to modify `Makefile` with the correct path of the RIOT folder and the IPv6 prefix with the best option for your PC network configuration.

 ### Compile and upload software

-In the project directory compile and upload the program on your STM32 nucleo board with the following command
+In the project directory compile and upload the program on your Nucleo-fe401RE board with the following command

     make flash term